eduvpn/eduvpn-common/docs/src/gettingstarted/building.md

-# Installation and building
+# Building
-This chapter contains the instructions to build and install the Go library.
-## Dependencies
-This section contains the dependencies needed to build the library on Linux and Windows
+To build the Go library, you need the dependencies for your system installed.
+We will go over the needed dependencies for Linux and Windows.
+Afterwards, we explain the basic commands to build the library.
-### Linux
+## Linux
 To build the GO shared library using Linux you need the following dependencies:

 - [Go](https://go.dev/doc/install) 1.15 or later